 As an employer, it's your responsibility to ensure you update your state tax rates on your payroll software every year.
 Gusto will then withhold the correct amount of payroll taxes.
 An underpayment of taxes would result in penalties.

 How should I update my contribution rates?

-- Click on Company Details on the side navigation
+Click on Taxes & compliance on the left side navigation

 Here is an example for California:

 Why did the rates not change?